The Judicial Branch of the Government of Thailand

 Section 188 of the Constitution provides that trial courts shall try cases not only according to law and the Constitution but also in the name of the King.
-They shall perform this esteemed duty independently, fairly and swiftly in alignment with the rights of the accused to a fair and speedy trial and independence.
+They shall perform this esteemed duty independently, fairly, and swiftly in alignment with the rights of the accused to a fair and speedy trial and independence.
 Royal acts establish courts.
-Creating a new court, adjudicating a case and prescribing a procedure beyond what is existing in the law are forbidden.
+Creating a new court, adjudicating a case, and prescribing a procedure beyond what is existing in the law is forbidden.

 The Constitutional Court